The Physical Therapist Assistant Program of Gulf Coast State College perceives its commitment to education in three dimensions:

 - A moral obligation to enrolled students to provide quality education that will enable them to improve the quality of the lives they touch and to receive satisfaction from their care giving.

-The program's mission is to educate and train PTAs who are not only competent in the skills necessary to perform as a PTA in a variety of settings, but who are educated in the social sciences and humanities.
+The program's mission is to educate students to become competent in the physical therapy skills needed to perform evidence-based practice in a variety of settings, while meeting the needs of patients, families and healthcare providers in the community.
 Graduates will be working with clients with psychological and social needs as well as physical needs and must, therefore, be sensitive to the total individual.

 The program embraces the College's philosophy and SACS requirements for a minimum of 15 semester hours of curriculum in the general studies area.
 The College's mission is to graduate men and women, who will interact successfully in both their career and social worlds; whose contribution to their career and to society will be professionally and personally fulfilling.